revmischa/crypto-trader/README.md

 ## What is this?
 A jupyter notebook to demonstrate automating crypto trading.
 Includes defining a strategy with automated parameter tuning and backtesting.

+Please [read my article describing how it works](https://spiegelmock.com/2021/11/09/how-to-trade-crypto-in-your-sleep-with-python/) for more details and how to use it yourself.

 ## How does it work?
 Allows you to [pick a strategy](https://github.com/twopirllc/pandas-ta/blob/main/examples/PandasTA_Strategy_Examples.ipynb) and optimize the parameters to the trading bot and strategy automatically.
 Different parameters are tried and net profit calculated during backtesting.